rocfd/brewpitopes/README.md

 3. Explore the folder structure of the Docker image named "brewpitopes".
 ```
+cd ..
 ls
 ```
-You should see the folders: brewpitopes, example, Projects
+You should see the folders: Brewpitopes, example, Projects

 3.1 To execute the scripts of the pipeline go to:
 ```
-cd brewpitopes
+cd Brewpitopes
 ```

 3.2 To find an example of a brewpitopes project and the required files go to